 IGE, through Globus, provides the MyProxy certificate storage and management solution.
 To accommodate the expressed User Community requirement to support more authentication and access mechanisms besides X.509 certificates, IGE, with the Globus Alliance, is investigating two parallel solutions for an enhanced Credential Management system:

-CILogon [], a solution that integrates Shibboleth based federated institute authentication with MyProxy certificate issuance to access Grid resources.
+CILogon [R 19], a solution that integrates Shibboleth based federated institute authentication with MyProxy certificate issuance to access Grid resources.

-A combination of MyProxy and OAuth [], a similar solution as CILogon, but based on the popular web-based federated authentication mechanism OAuth.
+A combination of MyProxy and OAuth [R 20], a similar solution as CILogon, but based on the popular web-based federated authentication mechanism OAuth.

 Information